Travel to Spain and Discover its Charm

 Madrid which is the capital city lies in a region that goes by the same name.

 Much of the medieval charm and history lies in the streets, walls and structures of Toledo, Segovia and Avila.

-They offer visits to the museum, a spectacular countryside view and some great local cuisine to go along.
+This region offer visits to the great museum, a spectacular countryside view and some great local cuisine to go along.

 the Roman ruins in Merida and the old town of Caceras are the high points here.